Monviech/os-caddy-plugin/README.md

 - Press `+` to create a new Reverse Proxy Domain
 - `Enable` this new entry
 - `Reverse Proxy Domain` can either be a domain name or an IP address.
 If a domain name is chosen, Caddy will automatically try to get an ACME certificate, and the header will be automatically passed to the `Handle` Server in the backend.
 - `Reverse Proxy Port` should be the port the OPNsense will listen on.
 Don't forget to create Firewall rules that allow traffic to this port on `WAN` or `LAN` to `This Firewall`.
-You can leave this empty if you want to use the default ports of Caddy `443` and automatic redirection from port `80`.
+You can leave this empty if you want to use the default ports of Caddy (`80` and `443`) with automatic redirection from HTTP to HTTPS.
 - `Description` - The description is mandatory.
 Create descriptions for each domain.
-Since there could be multiples of the same domain with different ports, do it like this: `foo.example.com` and `foo.example.com.443` and `foo.example.com.8443`.
+Since there could be multiples of the same domain with different ports, do it like this: `foo.example.com` and `foo.example.com.8443`.
 - `DNS-01 challenge`, enable this if you want to use the `DNS-01` ACME challenge instead of HTTP challenge.
 This can be set per entry, so you can have both types of challenges at the same time for different entries.
 This option needs the `General Settings` - `DNS Provider` and `API KEY` set.
 - `Custom Certificate` - Use a Certificate you imported or generated in `System - Trust - Certificates`.
 The chain is generated automatically. `Certificate + Intermediate CA + Root CA`, `Certificate + Root CA` and `self signed Certificate` are all fully supported.